ziadvw/polytrack/README.md

 - All data syncing and updates are automated and run regularly via GitHub Actions.

 # Todo
+- Tweak formula
+  - Deduplicate markets that share same event by highest price change instead of highest OI
 - Overlay OI graph on the chart
-- Deduplicate markets that share same event by highest price change instead of highest OI